Skip to main content

 How does this compare to Pinterest Trends?

 Pinterest Trends is platform's first-party trend tool — free with Pinterest account but limited to 25 keywords + US-only.
-The actor delivers raw board-pin data globally at $3/1K records.
+The actor delivers raw board-pin data globally.
 For programmatic trend-discovery at scale, the actor scales without rate-limit ceiling.
 For one-off keyword exploration, Pinterest Trends wins on UX.